Combined Pre-Supernova Alert System with Kamland and Super-Kamiokande: Introduction

-The evolution of a star, whose initial mass is greater than 8 solar masses (M$_\odot$), to its final stages prior to the core-collapse supernova (CCSN) is characterized by the nuclear burning in its core due to the high temperature and density~\citep{Woosley_stellar}.
-The change of the chemical composition of a star, forming concentric shells of heavier elements along its volume, is the result of nuclear fusion of heavier elements in the core.
+The evolution of a single star, whose initial mass is greater than 8 solar masses (M$_\odot$), to its final stages prior to the core-collapse supernova (CCSN) is characterized by nuclear burning in its core due to its high temperature and density~\citep{Woosley_stellar}.\footnote{With different physical assumptions, such as rotation, or the presence of a massive companion, the evolution can be significantly different~\citep{eldridge2022new}.} The change of the chemical composition of a star, forming concentric shells of heavier elements along its volume, is the result of nuclear fusion of heavier elements in the core.
 Stars at this stage are called pre-supernova~(pre-SN) stars.
-The main cooling mechanism of a pre-SN star is through photon and neutrino emissions.
-Neutrinos are mainly produced by pair annihilation $ e^+ e^- \longrightarrow \bar{\nu} \nu$, producing all flavours of neutrino and antineutrino pairs~\citep{odrzywolek_preSN}.
+The main cooling mechanism of a pre-SN star is through neutrino emissions.
+Starting from the carbon burning stage, neutrinos are produced by pair annihilation $ e^+ e^- \rightarrow \bar{\nu} \nu$, producing all flavours of neutrino and antineutrino pairs~\citep{odrzywolek_preSN}.
 As the star approaches core collapse, the nuclear beta decay begins to dominate.
-Nuclear processes, such as beta decay, will eventually contribute more to the neutrino emission than thermal processes as the star is approaching core collapse~\citep{patton}.
+Nuclear processes, such as beta decay, will eventually contribute more to the neutrino emission than thermal processes as the star approaches core collapse~\citep{patton}.

 These neutrinos, referred to as pre-SN neutrinos, are potentially detectable by terrestrial detectors if the progenitor is close enough to Earth~\citep{odrzywolek2}.
 They not only signal the imminent supernova, but also provide insight into the late stages of stellar evolution of massive stars.
 A pre-SN neutrino detection can help unravel many uncertainties associated with stellar evolution models: the physical processes that lead to a CCSN, the shell structure formation, the isotopic composition of stars, etc. It can also provide evidence to neutrino mass ordering~\citep{kat_theorical_reviewpreSN}.